 We were already friends, having gotten together at a few parties and celebrations (think one was an Xmas party), maybe because her main European language was Italian, and I spoke it (roughly - from recent work in southern Italy).

-She must've been amused at my expression when she'd first approached - and given me a scare - for she had a secret smile all the time we talked.
+She must've been amused at my expression when she'd first approached - and gave me a scare - for she had a secret smile all the time we talked.

 BTW3 - Because I was a fast and competent driver, not likely to be caught in Riyadh's traffic snafus (and therefore would sometimes speedily drive certain folk around the city at night to meetings [which I didn't want to know about]), was also chosen to pick up the girls (mostly nurses) who attended our parties, maybe a few times a month.

 I.e. early on the evening of week-end I would drive a limo to the big car-parks of city hospitals (e.g. `Royal' ones) and wait - until some six or eight burqa-clad girls (covered in black from head to foot) came to the car, got in, and then spoke English (or maybe Italian or French) to me.
 Might make several trips, early and late, during that evening and possibly some later at night or early in the morning.